hanez/checkpw/README.md

 I needed a program to verify passwords of users on Linux/UNIX systems using PAM that just returns 0 on success and 1 on error.

+## Requirements

+You need the PAM development package installed.
+On Alpine it is named linux-pam-dev, on Debian based systems it is libpam0g-dev.

 ## Building checkpw

 ```